sarthakagarwal18/AppStore-Crawler/README.md

 # AppStore-Crawler
-A Web Crawler which extracts the names of different Apps, its Developer, and its Price.
+A Python Web Crawler which extracts the names of different Apps, its Developer, and its Price.
+Made for learning purposes :)

 ####Installation